-This 6 x 48 inch Vortex Drop Riffle Sluice sluice box Package includes the 6 x 48" sluice, Highbanker, and Waterfall Box attachment, and instructions.
+This 6 x 48 inch Vortex Drop Riffle Sluice sluice box Package includes the 6' wide x 48" long sluice, Highbanker, and Waterfall Box attachment, and instructions.
+Shipping weight about 28 pounds.
 Legs / stand NOT included.
 Purchase front and rear legs through drop down menu for additional $310.

 ABOUT THE GOLD WELL SLUICE: